mrtysn/cv/README.md

 You can

+- ⤴️ Fork this project and create your own CV
-- 💯 Make suggestions and report problems through GitHub issues
+- 💯 Make suggestions and report problems through [GitHub issues](https://github.com/mrtysn/cv/issues)
 - ↩️ Send pull requests via GitHub
 - ⭐ Star this project on GitHub